 An engaged partner is “moved” by the emotion and pain of his/her partner and stays “in” it.
 They are able to maintain the connection with the partner throughout the difficult time.
 They do not run away from the powerful emotions, downplay them, or seek to minimize them.
 An engaged partner is able to feel the emotion while experiencing a safe connection with self and the other.

 You can begin these A.R.E. conversations with your partner today.
 Although it takes practice ,as you work you will experience more connection.
-Couples counseling can also be effective when learning to be accessible, responsive and engaged.
+We offer couples counseling in Quincy, IL which can be effective when learning to be accessible, responsive and engaged.
 If you would like to overcome the power of the demon dialogues you can start the process today by calling 217-231-1413.

 Johnson, S. & Sanderfer, K (2016).
 Created for connection: The “hold me tight” guide for Christian couples.
 New York, NY: Little Brown and Company.